smnorris/fwapg/docs/03_functions.md

      100.064535.057628 | 100.064535.057628.634957 | 33478.28 | LAKE           |
     ```

-    Mapped, the geometry looks like this - FWA heights of land in BC, HUC12 heights of land in the USA:
+    Mapped, the geometry looks like this - the USA portion of the watershed is included:

     ![watershed](images/watershed6.png)